aka Auto Tech

 - An emphasis will be placed on general shop safety, basic vehicle systems, developing troubleshooting skills, and the safe use of shop equipment.

-- Curriculum is developed from the National Automotive Technology Education Foundation (NATEF) task lists.
+- Curriculum is developed from the ASE Education Foundation task lists.

 Automotive Technology, Levels 2 and 3: Two Credits